MFR6340/theenglishextension.org/open-world-3/unit-6: Sell, Sell, Sell.md

 # Open World 3, Unit 6: Sell, sell, sell
 *This post contains links.
-If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*
+If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2NzA4ODM5NV19
+eyJoaXN0b3J5IjpbLTcyOTAxNDM1OV19
 -->